cilium/cilium/Documentation/concepts/kubernetes/configuration.rst

 to your preferences:

-* ``debug`` - Sets to run Cilium in full debug mode, which enables verbose logging and configures BPF programs to emit more visibility events into the output of ``cilium monitor``.
+* ``debug`` - Sets to run Cilium in full debug mode, which enables verbose logging and configures eBPF programs to emit more visibility events into the output of ``cilium monitor``.

 * ``enable-ipv4`` - Enable IPv4 addressing support

 * ``enable-ipv6`` - Enable IPv6 addressing support

-* ``clean-cilium-bpf-state`` - Removes all BPF state from the filesystem on startup.
+* ``clean-cilium-bpf-state`` - Removes all eBPF state from the filesystem on startup.
 Endpoints will be restored with the same IP addresses, but ongoing connections may be briefly disrupted and loadbalancing decisions will be lost, so active connections via the loadbalancer will break.
-All BPF state will be reconstructed from their original sources (for example, from kubernetes or the kvstore).
-This may be used to mitigate serious issues regarding BPF maps.
+All eBPF state will be reconstructed from their original sources (for example, from kubernetes or the kvstore).
+This may be used to mitigate serious issues regarding eBPF maps.
 This option should be turned off again after restarting the daemon.

-* ``clean-cilium-state`` - Removes **all** Cilium state, including unrecoverable information such as all endpoint state, as well as recoverable state such as BPF state pinned to the filesystem, CNI configuration files, library code, links, routes, and other information. **This operation is irreversible**.
+* ``clean-cilium-state`` - Removes **all** Cilium state, including unrecoverable information such as all endpoint state, as well as recoverable state such as eBPF state pinned to the filesystem, CNI configuration files, library code, links, routes, and other information. **This operation is irreversible**.
   Existing endpoints currently managed by Cilium may continue to operate as before, but Cilium will no longer manage them and they may stop working